coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 *Hit Points:* Same as the mortal, +1 for each rank of the deity.

-*Armor Class:*The mortal gains a divine bonus to Armor Class equal to half the deity's divine rank.
+*Armor Class:*The mortal gains a divine bonus to Armor Class equal to half the deity’s divine rank.

 *Ability Scores:* Strength, Dexterity, and Constitution are unchanged.
-Intelligence, Wisdom, and Charisma become 5 points lower than the deity's (or remain as the mortal's scores if they are higher).
+Intelligence, Wisdom, and Charisma become 5 points lower than the deity’s (or remain as the mortal’s scores if they are higher).

-*Saves:* Fortitude and Reflex same as the mortal; Will adjusted if necessary for the mortal's new Wisdom score.
+*Saves:* Fortitude and Reflex same as the mortal; Will adjusted if necessary for the mortal’s new Wisdom score.

-*Skills:* The mortal can use its own skills and the deity's skills.
+*Skills:* The mortal can use its own skills and the deity’s skills.
 If the mortal and the deity have the same skill, use the skill of whichever has more ranks in the skill.
-Use the mortal's effective ability scores to determine skill modifiers.
+Use the mortal’s effective ability scores to determine skill modifiers.

 **Suggested Portfolio Elements:** Supreme.